 Family therapy is an important aspect of treatment at our center as the support of your loved ones can make a huge difference in your recovery.
 We’ll work with you and your loved ones to help identify ways they can support your recovery, allow your loved ones the chance to express their feelings, and provide your loved ones with referrals.

 As a holistic treatment center, The Refuge offers a number of experiential services designed to complement traditional therapeutic methods.
-Experiential treatments may include:
+Based on need and availability, these therapeutic methods may include the following:

 - Equine therapy